gcapes/file-backups-rfields/README.md

 	- general ID

 ### Delete backed up directories using `deleterawdata.py`
-- Double checks that files have been copied before deleting from source directory
+- This double checks that files have been copied before deleting from source directory
 - Successful deletions reported at the prompt and in `deleteddirslog.txt`
 - Problems deleting directories are reported at the prompt and in `deleteerrorlog.txt`

+### Log files
-- Both log files are created in the data source directory
+- All log files are created in the 'data' directory -- not the backup directory

-### Setting 'data' and 'backup' directories
-- Edit the file `paths.txt` in the root of this repository
-- All the processing scripts (`backup.py`, `createmissinglogsheets.py`, and `deleterawdata.py`)
-will read paths from this file